giranntu/ry_spotnet_EGNN0809/README.md

    - The next step is to run `3_create_matrix_dataset.py`.
 This script starts from the structured data in the four folders mentioned above.
 It aggregates the volatilities, co-volatilities, and volatility of volatility into sequences of matrices.
 These matrices will be used in later steps to construct the graph dataset, as described in the paper.

 3. **Fourth Script**:
-   - Run `4_standardize_data.py` to standardize the data for neural network training.
-This script saves the parameters used for standardization, enabling you to rescale the output after training.
+   - Run `4_standardize_data.py` to standardize the data for neural network training with proper temporal splits.
+This script now implements a proper train/validation/test split for the 6+ year timeframe:
+     - **Training**: 2019-2025 first 4 years (~1008 trading days)
+     - **Validation**: Next 1 year (~252 trading days)
+     - **Test**: Remaining 1.5+ years
+   - The script saves standardization parameters fitted only on training data to prevent data leakage.

 4. **Fifth Set of Scripts**:
    - There are three options for training neural network models in step 5: